 Azmi challenges Raj to find Bangladeshis; offers Rs 2 crore

 "Raj Thackeray says there are lakhs of Bangladeshis in my constituency.
-I will give Rs 2 crore if he shows even one lakh Bangladeshis and Pakistanis in Bhiwandi," Azmi told a press conference here.
+I will give Rs 2 crore if he shows even one lakh Bangladeshis and Pakistanis in Bhiwandi," Azmi said at a press conference here.

 Azmi even displayed the Rs two crore cheque on the occasion.